thebinarysearchtree/flyweight/README.md

 );
 ```

 Tables are created with SQL, not with a custom API.
-Even though SQLite only has a few types built in, Flyweight allows you to create your own types, which are converted to and from the database.
-In this example, the ```startTime``` column is using the new ```date``` type.

 Flyweight parses your sql statements and tables, and creates an API that is typed with TypeScript.
 Each table has a singular and plural form.
 If you want to get one row with the basic API, you can use:

 ```js
 const event = await db.event.get({ id: 100 });